-Then you, the kids, and your guests can play those new PS4 and Xbox One games, wish Auntie Jean and Uncle Peter in New Zealand Happy Christmas on Skype, or stream that action film in 4K on your new Blu-Ray player – all at the same time.
+Then you, the kids, and your guests can play those new PS4 and Xbox One games, wish Auntie Jean and Uncle Peter in New Zealand Happy Christmas on Skype, or stream films in 4K on your new Blu-Ray player – all at the same time.

 Upgrade your router

-You may have been given a free router from your broadband provider but is it up to the job for the Xmas onslaught.
-If your router isn’t an AC speed-router then your new shiny Xmas present like an iPhone 6 will experience slow WiFi, upgrade to a faster AC-router which has Beamforming and even MIMO technology, which improves the WiFi speed and range.
+You may have been given a free router from your broadband provider, but is it up to the job for the Xmas onslaught?
+If your router isn’t an AC speed-router then your new shiny Xmas presents will experience slow Wi-Fi.
+Upgrade to a faster AC-router which has Beamforming and even MIMO technology, which improves the Wi-Fi speed and range.

 Top tip for a router

-Look for 2 USB ports so you can connect a printer for everyone to share and even an external Hard drive more storage and sharing Xmas photos.
+Look for 2 USB ports so you can connect a printer for everyone to share and even an external hard drive for more storage and sharing Xmas photos.